Cacti/documentation/Plugins.md

    ![thold plugin enable](images/thold-enable.png)

 After this, the **Plugin** is installed and enabled.
-However, there will likely be onfiguration that must take place after the **Plugin** is enabled.
+However, there will likely be configuration that must take place after the **Plugin** is enabled.
 See the **Plugin** documentation for instructions on how to configure and use them.

 ## Updating a Plugin